tauri-apps/tauri/.changes/tauri-wry-migrate.md

 "tauri-runtime-wry": patch
 ---

-`tauri-runtime-wry` fix focus integration to make it compatible with tao 0.4.
+Bump `wry` 0.11 and fix focus integration to make it compatible with tao 0.4.